attilammagyar/toys/collatz/README.md

 $$ \forall n \in \mathbb{N} \quad n \equiv 0 \pmod 2 \Rightarrow
 F(n) = \frac{3n + 0}{2 + 4 \cdot 1} = \frac{3n}{6} = \frac{n}{2} $$

-Therefore $F$ restricted to the positive integers is equivalent with the shortcut Collatz function $t$.
+Therefore $F$ restricted to the positive integers is equivalent to the shortcut Collatz function $t$.

 Using the following trigonometric identities